MelchiorDahrk/GreymarchDawn/README.md

-Fixed a really skewed section of wall near the storeroom Neatened up the water feature in the lower sewer to fix a gap Added a collision cube to the pomegranate planter because one person somehow got stuck in there
+Fixed a really skewed section of wall near the storeroom Neatened up the water feature in the lower sewer to fix a gap Added a collision cube to the pomegranate planter because one person somehow got stuck in there Replaced chalk with OAAB_Data equivalent
+You can now die if you fall off of the vault entrance bridge Fixed UV on amulet and removed the now unused texture which was causing an error due to not being included in the HD textures Added texture effect to top wall screen model for consistency with the bottom

 1.1.2
 Fixed collision issues in The Pit